whytekieran/Game-HTML5-Canvas-Javascript-/README.md

 **Module:** Graphic Programming </br>

 **----------------------------------------------------------------------------------------------------------------------------**<br/>
 **IMPORTANT:** This game has been primarily tested on Google Chrome and therefore i would recommend it as your browser of choice to run the game.
 This game also contains Javascript classes, a fairly new concept to javascript and yet to be fully standardized.
 Therefore some older browsers may not run it yet, again i recommend a recent version of Google Chrome.
 The audio files being used were downloaded to.
 The game has two levels, and you proceed to level two if you score >= 1700.
 Finally this game uses some custom styled popup boxes.
-To do this i included some plugin code that is availible from JQuery.
+To do this i included some plugin code that is available from JQuery.
 This code is contained in the file JQuery-Alert-Dialogs.</br>
 **----------------------------------------------------------------------------------------------------------------------------**

 ## A Brief Introduction